What small, everyday practices help organizations walk the racial equity talk?

 CiKeithia:

-As a Facilitator, I often start my sessions off by sharing more about my “why”.
-I believe it is an important starting place because racial equity is deeply personal work.
+As a facilitator, I often start my sessions off by sharing more about my “why.”
+I believe this is an important starting place because racial equity is deeply personal work.
 I believe in the promise that this work brings.
-Leading for racial equity is an opportunity to build knowledge, examine systemic power, and co-create solutions with community that yield equitable and just outcomes for all.
+Leading for racial equity is an opportunity to build knowledge, examine systemic power, and co-create solutions with communities that yield equitable and just outcomes for all.
 In short, racial equity means we all win.
 I am invested in all communities, having not just what we need to live, but to thrive.

 Conduct a power analysis of current practices/policy work.

-• Use findings to create new models for shared power and decision making.
+• Use the findings to create new models for shared power and decision-making.
 Often, efforts fail when those most impacted are not part of the process.

-• What staff groups provide feedback, lead meetings, are invited to participate in work groups?
+• What staff groups provide feedback, who lead meetings, and who is invited to participate in work groups?

 Work with staff to co-create collective learning spaces where we all experience value and visibility.